 I wouldn’t mind just trying it out to see how it goes because apps are consistently being updated and so it might work fine for you at the time you see this review.

-It is laid out in the tasks that you wish to perform almost like the desktop version but with a different navigation.
+It is laid out in the tasks that you wish to perform almost like the desktop version but with different navigation.

-Just simply select the taste that you wish complete on your mobile app, then get to work.
+Just simply select the taste that you wish to complete on your mobile app, then get to work.

 The Clixsense app is a great addition that makes it possible for you to earn on the go.